korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 But there's another subcategory of _URI_, which includes uniform resource names.
 I'll be getting into all of this later, in the networking section.
-For now, I want to use _URI_, because it provides me with handy methods, to get an input stream based on the _URI_.
+For now, I want to use _URI_ because it provides me with handy methods to get an input stream based on the _URI_.
 In a _try-with-resources_ block, I'll set up a variable, _urlInputStream_.
 I'll set that to my `uri.URL` method, chaining _openStream_.